satansdeer/satansdeer.github.com/content/legacy-posts/react-window/index.md

 </ul>
 ```

-Oh, just don't forget to specify the `key`.
+Oh, don't forget to specify the `key`.
 Read more about it in [article about lists and keys in React](https://maksimivanov.com/posts/react-lists-and-keys/).

 But what if you need to render a couple of thousand items at once?